 This Gingerbread Cake is perfect for the holidays!
 A moist and delicious ginger cake with a tangy cream cheese frosting.

-I always have a hard time trying to decide how I want to decorate my cakes.
-I usually end up on Pinterest, disillusioned and grumpy, searching for ideas.
-The inspiration for this cake came from this adorable one that I came across.
+The inspiration for this gingerbread cake came from this adorable one that I came across.
 SO cute right??
-Her gingerbread houses are clearly homemade, but there was no way in heeeeelll that I was doing that.
+Her gingerbread houses are clearly homemade, but there was no way I was doing that.

 The fact that the gingerbread kit came with pre-made royal icing was a bonus.
 This was going to be so easy!
 (Yeah right).

 I separated all the pieces and trimmed them so they were perfectly straight and the same size.
 You don’t need to do this, but it certainly helps with assembly and getting a cleaner look.

 I piped the details of each side and roof before assembling the houses, as I figured it would be easier that way (it was, for the most part).

 You had to wait like an hour (at least) for the icing to dry so you could assemble the houses.
 Then, once the sides were put together, you were supposed to wait like 3 more hours before putting the roof on – what?!
 Who has that kinda time/patience?
 Not I.

 I did wait a good hour and was pretty proud of myself for even lasting that long.
 To no surprise, the houses weren’t quite set and were wobbly as I was putting them together.
 For the most part, it went ok, except for the ONE house I wanted to be perfect: the damn A-frame.

 This one was the trickiest to put together because it doesn’t have 4 walls standing so you can just slap the roof on.
 It had to be assembled in one go.